amplia-iiot/wiwi-template/template/README.md

 # install dependencies
 yarn install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080, for development
 yarn dev

 # build for production with minification (webpack)